-TM - TOW/HAUL Indicator Light
+TOW/HAUL Indicator Light

-This indicator light will illuminate when TOW/ HAUL mode is selected.
+This indicator light will illuminate when TOW/HAUL mode is selected.
+Refer to "Trailer Towing" in "Starting And Operating" for further information.

-- Cargo Light - If Equipped
+Cargo Light - If Equipped

 This indicator light will illuminate when the cargo light is activated by pushing the cargo light button on the headlight switch.